opendr-eu/opendr/projects/opendr_ws/src/perception/README.md

 ```shell
 rosrun perception semantic_segmentation_bisenet.py IMAGE_TOPIC
 ```
-with `CHECKPOINT` pointing to the path to the trained model weights and `IMAGE_TOPIC` specifying the ROS topic, to which the node will subscribe.

 Additionally, the following optional arguments are available:
 - `-h, --help`: show a help message and exit